philbaker/localBorage/README.md

 # localBorage

-A thin wrapper around the browser storage APIs to add some enhancements:
+A wrapper around the browser storage APIs to add some enhancements:

 - Check if storage can be written to
 - Work with non-string values